lbelzile/math80667a/docs/09-repeated.md

 :::{ .example name="Visual acuity"}

 We consider a model with both within-subject and between-subject factors.
 Data for a study on visual acuity of participants.
 The data represent the number of words correctly detected at different font size; interest is in effect of illusory contraction on detection.
-The mixed analysis of variance includes the experimental factors `adaptation` (2 levels, within), `fontsize` (4 levels, within), `position` (5 levels, within) and visual  `acuity` (2 levels, within).
+The mixed analysis of variance includes the experimental factors `adaptation` (2 levels, within), `fontsize` (4 levels, within), `position` (5 levels, within) and visual  `acuity` (2 levels, between).
 There are a total of 1760 measurements for 44 participants in `LBJ17_S1A`, balanced.
 The within-subject factors give a total of 40 measurements ($2 \times 4 \times 5$) per participant; all of these factors are crossed and we can estimate interactions for them.
 The subjects are nested within visual acuity groups, The participants were dichotomized in two groups based on their visual acuity, obtained from preliminary checks, using a median split.

 To fit the model, we rely on the `aov_ez` function from `afex`.
 By default, the latter includes all interactions.